uveic/learning-rust/README.md

 `Parallel programming`: different parts of a program execute at the same time.

+`Inheritance`: a mechanism whereby an object can inherit from another object’s definition, thus gaining the parent object’s data and behavior without you having to define them again.

+`Encapsulation`: (commonly associated with OOP) the implementation details of an object aren't accessible to code using that object.
+Therefore, the only way to interact with an object is through its public API; code using the object shouldn’t be able to reach into the object's internals and change data or behavior directly.

+### Data Structures
+A good guide to learn data structures and algorithms is this [GitHub repo](https://github.com/jwasham/coding-interview-university).

+`Array`: fixed-size array.

+`Vector`: a growable array.

+`Set`: a collection of unique values.

+`HashMap` or `Hash table`: a collection of key-value pairs.

+`HashSet`: a collection of unique values.

+`Linked List`: a collection of values, where each value is connected to the next value.

+`Stack`: a collection of values, where the most recently added value is the first to be removed.

+`Queue`: a collection of values, where the first value to be added is the first to be removed.

+### Algorithms
+`Bubble Sort`: a sorting algorithm that compares each pair of adjacent elements and swaps them if they are in the wrong order.

+`Quick Sort`: a sorting algorithm that divides the array into two parts, and then recursively sorts each part.

 ### [The Stack and the Heap](https://doc.rust-lang.org/stable/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap)

 * **The stack** stores values in the order it gets them and removes the values in the opposite order.
 This is referred to as last in, first out.